skylight-hq/skylight.digital/pages/career_pathways/people-manager.md

 ##### Organizational and administrative skills

 Not only are you good at organizational and administrative tasks, you also design and improve processes that help the company operate.
 You help others prioritize their tasks and coach them on time management.
-You can juggle multiple tasks, prioritizing between client work, people management, and administrative tasks.
+You juggle multiple tasks, prioritizing between client work, people management, and administrative tasks.
 You ensure all your reports complete their administrative duties on time.
 You help others adapt to changes that require training or education.

 ##### Representing Skylight’s values